-A: Holders of common stock as of the close of business on March 25, 2021, the record date for the Annual Meeting, or their duly authorized proxy holders, are eligible to vote.
-As of the close of business on the record date, there were 32,336,315 shares of common stock outstanding and entitled to vote at the Annual Meeting.
+A: Holders of common stock as of the close of business on the Record Date, or their duly authorized proxy holders, are eligible to vote.
+As of the close of business on the Record Date, there were 49,999,759 shares of common stock outstanding and entitled to vote at the Annual Meeting.

-If you own shares that are registered in the name of someone else, such as a broker, bank or other nominee, you need to direct that organization to vote those shares or obtain an authorization from them and vote the shares yourself at the meeting.
+If you are the beneficial owner of shares held in "street name" (that is, if you hold your shares through a broker, bank or other holder of record), you need to direct that organization to vote those shares on your behalf or obtain an authorization from them and vote the shares for yourself at the meeting.